-The U.S. Department of Housing and Urban Development Federal Housing Authority defines co-borrower as any additional borrowers whose names appear on loan documents and whose income and credit history are used to qualify for the loan.
-All parties involved have an obligation to repay the loan.
+A co-borrower on a mortgage applies with the primary borrower and can gain the same amount of ownership and responsibility for the home.
+All co-borrowers, like the primary borrower, have an obligation to repay the loan.
+Should the primary borrower not pay the mortgage, the co-borrower is expected to pay the mortgage in full, or experience the same hit to their credit as the primary borrower.
 The names of co-borrowers also appear on the property's title.
 When the title or deed is recorded, it is usually recorded as a joint tenancy with right of survivorship.
-This means that the property owners have an undivided interest in the property, and that ownership interest passes to the survivor in the event of death.
+This means that the property owners have an undivided interest in the property and that ownership interest passes to the survivor in the event of death.

 Joint borrowers sign the promissory note and the deed also.
 Like co-borrowers, joint borrowers are equally responsible for payment of the promissory note.
 However, when the deed is recorded, joint borrowers can elect to record the deed as a joint tenancy or as a joint tenancy in common.
 When the deed is recorded as a joint tenancy, there is essentially no difference between a co-borrower and a joint borrower.
 Joint tenancy in common allows for equal or unequal shares of property ownership.
 It also allows for the owner's share of the property to pass to the beneficiary of the owner's choosing instead of to the survivor.

 As a general rule, you will be able to borrow approximately three times the income of the primary earner and half of the other individual's income as joint borrowers.
 Co-borrowing also increases income to qualify for a mortgage.
 However, revised FHA guidelines require that the primary borrower in a co-borrower arrangement must earn enough income to at least make a full mortgage payment on his own.